-The U.S. Bureau of Labor Statistics (BLS) estimates about average growth of 7% for adult literacy and General Education Development (GED) teachers over the 2014-2024 decade (www.bls.gov).
-Median annual earnings for this profession were $50,280 in May 2015, reported the BLS.
+The U.S. Bureau of Labor Statistics (BLS) estimates a 10% decline in employment for adult literacy and General Education Development (GED) teachers over the 2018-2028 decade (www.bls.gov).
+Median annual earnings for this profession were $53,630 in May 2018, reported the BLS.

 Individuals interested in continuing education in the field have a variety of options.
 Students can pursue doctorate degrees in adult education in order to conduct further research and find careers in administration or education.
 Individuals may also choose to pursue certificate or licensure programs to add additional credentials to their resume.